mdavezac/LibXC.jl/README.md

 ## References

-All credit to the original C implementation:
+All credit goes to the original C implementation:

 * Miguel A. L. Marques, Micael J. T. Oliveira, and Tobias Burnus, "Libxc: a library of exchange and correlation functionals for density functional theory"